Lamis-Amd/germany-energy-load-forecast-api/README.md

 ## Author
 **Lamis Ahmad**

-Background in Electrical & Mechatronics Engineering with a Master's focus in Artificial Intelligence.
+Background in Electrical & Mechatronics Engineering with a Master's degree in Artificial Intelligence.

 Interested in energy systems, data-driven modeling, and industrial AI applications.

-Open to junior full-time roles or Praktikum opportunities in Germany.

 ---